ayown/to-do/README.md

 - Mark tasks as completed
 - Delete tasks
 - Clean, minimal, and responsive UI
-- Fast performance with Vite build tool
+- Fast performance with the Vite build tool
 - Styled beautifully using TailwindCSS and custom CSS

 ## 🛠️ Tech Stack